morotsgurka/kamstrup-multical-hardware/README.md

 ## Electronics
 The Kamstrup Multical 403 uses an optical interface for communication.
 A PCB was designed that uses a mini-D1 ESP8266 board.
 The
 [PCB Gerbers](Electronics/PCB%20Gerbers) folder contains the required files to fabricate the PCB.
 The [PCB Components](Electronics/PCB%20Components) folder contains the BOM (bill of materials) and the component placement files.
 A special version for use with [JLCBCB](https://jlcpcb.com/) has been created for these.
+To order the PCB from JLCPCB, follow the steps in the [Electronics README](./Electronics/README.md).

 The PCB has the following features:
 - Optical interface for use with the Kamstrup meter